← Back to Blog

 • Aurora Global Database: primary in us-east-1, replicas in eu-west-1 and ap-south-1

-• Replication lag: typically <1 second
+• Replication lag: typically less than 1 second

-• Failover: promote replica to primary in ~1 minute (manual or automatic)
+• Failover: promote replica to primary in ~1 minute

 Traffic routing: